 director / writer / producer

-Drew Adams is a filmmaker, photographer, and composer from Santa Cruz, CA.
+Drew Erin Adams is a filmmaker, photographer, and composer from Santa Cruz, CA.

 Alex Coco is an LA based filmmaker.
-In May 2016, he graduated from USC’s Graduate Film program, where he was nominated for a Kodak Student Film Award.
-Currently, he is working as the assistant to Sean Baker (dir.
-Tangerine, Starlet).
-This past Summer, he worked closely with Baker on his latest film, The Florida Project, starring Willem Dafoe.
-While that movie finishes in post, he has turned his sights toward other indie features such as No Volveré.
+In May 2016, he graduated from USC’s Graduate Film program where he was nominated for a Kodak Student Film Award.
+Currently, he is working as the assistant to the director, Sean Baker, and had the great privilege of working on The Florida Project.
+While Mr. Baker's next film comes into view, he has turned his sights toward other indie features such as No Volveré.

 director of photography